cyberjuanr/azure-ad-mfa-lab/progress/day1.md

 - Completed initial Azure Portal setup and verified account access
 - Created Four test users: Elliot, Cassian_Andor, Chewie, and Admin
 - Created a security group (CloudAdmins) and added adminuser as a member
+- Attempted to assign the User Administrator directory role to the CloudAdmins group
+- Free Trial / personal tenants do not support group-based directory role assignment for this role
+- Assigned the User Administrator role directly to the Admin user instead
+- RBAC least-privilege principles still demonstrated successfully

 ## Screenshots Added